 When you give back by volunteering, donating or otherwise to support a meaningful and worthwhile cause, it makes you feel good.
 You may even experience a feeling of euphoria!
 The reason for this is that (in simple terms) the act of giving activates pathways in the brain which contribute to feelings of gratitude and fulfillment.
 Chemicals such as dopamine (the happy one) are released and this can lead to feelings of inner peace and tranquility.
 Collett and Morrisey, 2007, maintain that acts of generosity serve as both a confidence builder and a natural repellent of self-hatred.

 And the benefits don’t just stop there!
 Further studies also show positive links between giving and physical health.
 In a simple study undertaken by Social Psychologist Liz Dunn, (which you can read and hear all about here) generosity was linked to physical health.
 Basically, the study took a bunch of people.
 There were given ten bucks each and they could do whatever the hell they liked with it.
 Long story short – the more money people gave away, the happier they felt.
 BUT – the more they kept for themselves, the more shame they experienced.
 But wait for it – this caused an increase in cortisol.
-Cortisol is a shitty hormone – one that inhibits your immune system can make you put on weight, suffer from increased blood pressure and it also has strong links with stress and disease.
+Cortisol is a shitty hormone – one that inhibits your immune system, makes you put on weight, lose muscle tone, lose the glow of your skin, lose the whiteness of your eyes, suffer from increased blood pressure AND it also has strong links with stress and disease.
 Cortisol can fuck right off, thank you very much.
 Additional studies also maintain that physical health benefits such as lowered blood pressure, increased self-esteem, lower rate of depression, lower stress levels, longer life and greater happiness are associated with “giving.”

 Anyway, Bec and I had planned on doing something last year to give back, but between babies, break ups and breakdowns we kind of had our hands full.
 Our minds were more filled with healthy eating and Namaste and shit than throwing a (fundraiser) party.
 Although we did throw a pretty epic party later in the year – just call us the Queens of Halloween.
 Anyway, we’re not dumb twenty year olds anymore.
 Not saying that twenty year olds are dumb, but when we were twenty we were fucking dumb.
 Probably didn’t even know what mental health was and definitely didn’t know shit about life.